Shire of Gnowangerup

 The Shire of Gnowangerup is a local government area in the Great Southern region of Western Australia, about 120 km north of Albany and about 370 km southeast of the capital, Perth.
 The Shire covers an area of 4268 km2, and its seat of government is the town of Gnowangerup.

 History

 Gnowangerup was initially gazetted as the Gnowangerup Road District on 26 January 1912, taking in territory that had been part of the Broomehill and Tambellup road districts.
 On 23 June 1961, it became a shire following the passage of the Local Government Act 1960, which reformed all remaining road districts into shires.
 On 4 June 1982, the eastern half of the Gnowangerup shire was excised to form the Shire of Jerramungup.

+Indigenous people

+The Shire of Gnowangerup is located on the traditional land of the Koreng people of the Noongar nation.

 Wards

 In 1999 the Shire was divided into four wards: